 Recent studies have suggested a possible link between PCOS and fatty liver disease.
 Nonalcoholic fatty liver disease (‘fatty liver’ or NAFLD) is a common condition that leads to the development of chronic liver disease (1).
 The condition is associated with a number of physiological effects within the body and can present multiple unpleasant symptoms in those affected.

-In this post, we will address the possible presence fatty liver in women with PCOS.
+In this post, we will address the possible presence of fatty liver in women with PCOS.
 We will also consider the most appropriate diagnostic approach and how the conditions can be effectively managed through both pharmaceutical intervention and lifestyle modifications.

 The Connection Between Polycystic Ovary Syndrome And Non-alcoholic Fatty Liver Disease